amjadkasem/Medical-Appointment/README.md

 📁 Files in This Repo
 - `pro.ipynb`: Jupyter notebook with full code
 - `images/`: Contains visualizations used in the project
-- `EDA_Report.md`:  Detailed report with all visuals and descriptions

 ---